Elizabeth Prelogar is a Senior Counselor at the Department of Justice.

-Elizabeth Prelogar is a partner at Cooley LLP, where her practice focuses on Supreme Court and appellate litigation.
-Elizabeth has argued seven Supreme Court cases, briefed more than 75 cases at the merits and certiorari stage, and handled appeals in federal and state courts around the nation.
-Her practice covers a range of civil and criminal matters, including constitutional, white collar, and regulatory issues.
+Elizabeth Prelogar previously was a partner at Cooley LLP, where her practice focused on Supreme Court and appellate litigation.
+Elizabeth has argued nine Supreme Court cases, briefed hundreds of cases at the merits and certiorari stage, and handled appeals in federal and state courts around the nation.

 From 2014 to 2019, Elizabeth was an Assistant to the Solicitor General in the U.S. Department of Justice.
 In that role, she represented the United States in the Supreme Court and helped formulate the federal government's appellate strategy in lower courts.
 During her tenure in government service, Elizabeth was asked to serve on the Special Counsel’s Russia Investigation.
 As Assistant Special Counsel to Robert S. Mueller III, Elizabeth provided legal and strategic guidance on issues facing the investigative and trial teams as they conducted the investigation into Russian interference in the 2016 election and obstruction-of-justice issues.